 As you can see, the SSD benefits application and appeals process can be complicated.
 This is why it is important to work with a lawyer who can carefully navigate your claim through this process and make sure your rights are protected at every stage.

-At Strickland, Agner & Associates, our attorneys can provide many valuable services to you as you pursue the disability benefits you deserve, including:
+At Strickland Agner Pittman, our attorneys can provide many valuable services to you as you pursue the disability benefits you deserve, including:

 - Helping you to submit a complete and accurate application